Water Service Application

 Obtaining New or Upgraded Water Service

-- Apply for a Water Availability Certificate.
+- Apply for a water availability certificate (pdf).

 - Submit plans electronically, or three copies of the proposed water service plans to SPU Utility Service Teams.
 If possible, submission of electronic copies of plans (PDFs) are preferred.